What is the process to surrender Indian passport in the UK?

 How to surrender Indian Passport in the UK – Complete Guide

-As I cancelled my Indian passport to obtain the surrender certificate, I thought of documenting the entire process and formalities involved.
+As I cancelled my Indian passport to get the surrender certificate, I thought of documenting the entire process and formalities involved.

 The reason is:

 For starters, I stumbled upon the guide that VFS has published, but I felt the information was not as straight-forward as I would have expected (and there were a few anomalies in the information provided too).

 I had to refer to different posts, forums and expert groups to get my head around this and clarify some of the basic queries I had regarding Indian passport cancellation process.

 I documented the process for this post to become a go-to guide so that YOU don’t have to go through any hassles like I had to.